 The static entries in the MAC table are shown in this table.
 The static MAC table can contain 64 entries.
-The maximum of 64 entries is for the whole stack, and not per switch.

 The MAC table is sorted first by VLAN ID and then by MAC address.

 The MAC address of the entry.